 Athletics Facilities Needs and Dreams Goal: $4,800,000

-Limestone College is unique in that more than 50% of Limestone's day students participate in 25 Division II sports—13 for men and 12 for women.
+Limestone University is unique in that more than 50% of Limestone's day students participate in 25 Division II sports—13 for men and 12 for women.
 This capital campaign is designed to maintain Limestone's leadership position in Conference Carolinas and in NCAA Division II.

 To meet the challenges of a growing student body and Athletics Department, the new facilities plan will maximize the use of existing land, beautify the campus and make athletics a vital component in the recruitment and retention of Limestone students.

 More than two-thirds of Limestone's day students participate in twenty-five NCAA Division II sports.
 Today, Limestone is providing the appropriate educational environment in which these young men and women live.
 Tomorrow, Limestone is planning enhanced practice areas and playing fields on which these student-athletes compete.
 Today's Needs ...
 Tomorrow's Dreams is a campaign designed to maintain Limestone's leadership position in conference Carolinas and NCAA Division II.